- Research and Publications

 “Do Competitive Work Places Deter Female Workers?
 A Large-Scale Natural Field Experiment on Gender Differences in Job-Entry Decisions."
 The Review of Economic Studies 82.1 (2015): 122-155, (with Andreas Leibbrandt and John List).
 [LINK]

 "Gender, Age, and Competition: the Disappearing Gap."
-Revise and Resubmit, Journal of Economic Behavior and Organization, 2016 (with Uri Gneezy, Kenneth Leonard, and John List).
+Journal of Economic Behavior and Organization, Forthcoming. (with Uri Gneezy, Kenneth Leonard, and John List).

 "Formal Finance and Informal Safety Nets of the Poor: Evidence from a Savings Field Experiment."
-Revise and Resubmit, Journal of Development Economics, 2016.
+Journal of Development Economics, Forthcoming.

 "The Effects of Wage Contracts on Workplace Misbehaviors: Evidence from a Call Center Natural Field Experiment."
+Under Review, 2017.
 NBER Working Paper w22342, 2016 (with Andreas Leibbrandt and John List) [LINK].
-Under Review, 2016.

 “Micro-Savings and Informal Insurance in Villages: How Does Financial Deepening Affect Safety Nets of the Very Poor?”
 Becker Friedman Institute for Research in Economics Working Paper No. 2011-008, 2011.
 [LINK]